linguistics/linguistics.github.io/ASOL.md

 * The committee coordinates rides to/from the airport.
 * The committee helps out department administration with some of the events:
   - Open House happy hour: the committee mostly corrals visitors and current students into the same area.
 Department administration makes the reservations and all that.
-  - Coffee and bagels: again, administration does the administrative stuff, but the committee drums up interest and is there early and helps clean up if needed.
+  - Coffee and bagels: again, administration does the administrative stuff, but the committee drums up interest and gets there early and helps clean up if needed.
   - Dinner: the committee should help coordinate rides to/from the venue back to the prospectives' respective housing, but this usually happens naturally at the happy hour anyway.
 And they help clean up after.
   - Saturday brunch: usually at the Central Market Cafe, requires no reservations.
 The committee helps out with transportation arrangements as needed.